dmtana/YT_downloader/README.md

 # YT_downloader
 Simple bot for download music

-This is simple telegram bot for download music from YouTube.
-Also you can download short video.
+This is simple telegram bot for download music and small video (up to 50 Mb) from YouTube, Instagram, Tik-Tok etc.

 Based on <a href="https://github.com/yt-dlp/yt-dlp">yt-dlp</a> library.